 EKG or Cardiographic Technician

 EKG or cardiograph tests, also known as electrocardiograms, are used to diagnose heart issues.
 They measure and record the electrical activity of a patient’s heart as it beats over a period of time using electrodes attached to the chest.
-This data can provide clues to help doctors identify if there is a problem with a person’s heart rate or rhythm, such as an irregular heartbeat or cardiovascular malfunction.
+This data can provide clues to help doctors identify problems with a person’s heart rate or rhythm, such as an irregular heartbeat or cardiovascular malfunction.

 An EKG or cardiographic technician is a healthcare professional who specializes in performing these tests.
 These professionals are integral to the field of healthcare, as they capture and analyze heart patterns to aid in diagnosing heart conditions.
 The technician works under the direction of a physician to take recordings of patients’ heart activity, interpret results, and provide a clinical report to the doctor.

 To become an EKG or cardiographic technician, one must possess a high school diploma or GED certificate.
-However, many employers prefer prospective employees who have undergone post-secondary education, such as courses at technical schools or community colleges.
-There are also multiple certifications available for those interested in pursuing a career as an EKG and cardiographic technician that demonstrate a candidate has achieved a certain level of knowledge necessary for this profession.
+However, many employers prefer prospective employees with post-secondary education, such as courses at technical schools or community colleges.
+Multiple certifications are also available for those interested in pursuing a career as an EKG and cardiographic technician that demonstrate a candidate has achieved a certain level of knowledge necessary for this profession.

 Currently, there is a high demand for professionals in this field.
-According to the Bureau of Labor Statistics (BLS 2022), there will be a 10 percent increase in jobs for diagnostic medical sonographers and cardiovascular technologists and technicians between 2021 and 2031.
-This translates into 14,700 new jobs in the next decade.
-On average, professionals in this career earn $62,020 per year.
+According to the Bureau of Labor Statistics (BLS 2024), there will be a 10 percent increase in jobs for diagnostic medical sonographers, cardiovascular technologists, and technicians between 2022 and 2032.
+This translates into 14,200 new jobs in the next decade.
+On average, professionals in this career earn $80,850 per year.

 Use the guide below to learn more about how to get started in this patient-centric, growing healthcare profession.